shaneiadt/Ramblings/pages/2021/ten-useful-git-commands.md

 ## 1. Gitting started

-Without initializing over source control the rest of this article would be useless I'm sure you would agree :smile:
+Without initializing over source control the rest of this article would be useless I'm sure you would agree 😀

 This will create a hidden `.git` folder which contains all local history.